kbelkna/ST558_Final_Project/README.md

 ## Packages Used

-The following packages were used in the development of this package: tidyverse, knitr, shiny, shinydashboard, DT, Lahman, and mathjaxr.
+The following packages were used in the development of this package: tidyverse, knitr, shiny, shinydashboard, DT, mathjaxr, caret, and randomForest.

 Prior to running this app, you can load all of these packages using the following lines of code in your R Console:

-packages <- c("tidyverse", "knitr", "shiny", "shinydashboard", "DT", "Lahman", "mathjaxr", "caret")
+packages <- c("tidyverse", "knitr", "shiny", "shinydashboard", "DT", "mathjaxr", "caret", "randomForest")

 lapply(packages, library, character.only = TRUE)